Best of the Best (1989 film): Reception

+Critical response

-Professional critics were universally negative about the film, although it inspired several sequels and has gained a cult following over the years.
-On Metacritic the film has a weighted average score of 26 out of 100, based on 7 critics, indicating "generally unfavorable" reviews.
-In his book Iceman: My Fighting Life, UFC champion Chuck Liddell cites Best of the Best as his personal favorite martial arts film.
-Movie historian Leonard Maltin, on the other hand, dismissed the picture as "Yet another Rocky clone" and "An appalling waste of talent...a top-drawer cast in search of a script."
+The film received negative reviews from critics, although it inspired several sequels and has gained a cult following over the years.
+On Metacritic, the film has a weighted average score of 26 out of 100, based on seven critics, indicating "generally unfavorable" reviews.
+In his book Iceman: My Fighting Life, UFC champion Chuck Liddell cites Best of the Best as his "personal favorite martial arts film".
+Movie historian Leonard Maltin, dismissed the picture as "[y]et another Rocky clone" and "[a]n appalling waste of talent...a top-drawer cast in search of a script".

+Franchise

+Sequel

+A sequel titled Best of the Best II was released in 1993.